 - A Free Apple ID account with privileges for side loading

 - Pangu’s jailbreak tool ( can be accessed here > en.pangu.io

 Shall we begin?

-Step3- Visit the URL above and download Pangu’sjail break tool along with ios signer Application.
+- Step3- Visit the URL above and download the Pangu’sjail break tool along with the ios signer Application.

 The name of the product: jailbreak

 Organization: in this case, your name

 Proceed to the option labeled next and then create

 - Step6- Select product, then the destination and finally Apple TV

 - Step7- Under the option for the team, one requires a user ID which you will need to create by navigating to